 As he spoke, I became aware of a fire burning at the small of my back, the first sensation I’d had for hours.
 I felt, or became aware I felt, dizzy, perhaps from the smoke in such a confined space.
 With a sickening feeling in the pit of my stomach, I realized the world was slipping from me: I was losing consciousness, inexorably.
 I stared at the old man as a fish stares through water at a shadow it does not revognize on the surface.
 His face was grim, unmoved.

 “You can go,” he said.
 “You know all we know.”

 I came to on my back, face up.
 The sky was deep blue and so bright it burned my eyes to tears and I had to close them again.
 My left side and back seemed to be on fire.
 Squinting, I could see a figure looming above me, no more than a shadow.
 I could make out a trooper’s blue coat.
 I blinked a few times and tried to focus my vision.
 The figure bent over me.
-I couldn’t focus on his face in all the glare, but he had a bean-pole frame.
+I couldn’t make out his face in all the glare, but he had a bean-pole frame.
 He said something, but I couldn’t hear him, though I saw his lips move.

 Someone’s shadow was now blocking the sun from my eyes and I could see a little better.
 Other figures gathered around.
 Two more, then three.
 They were clearly troopers, though I did not recognize them.
 I am not sure how long I laid there while they leaned over me, talking, gesturing.
 Then I began to hear words.

 “I don’t see any wounds,” one of the voices said.

 “Give him some room.
 Let him breathe,” another one said.